3384985857LanFeifei/mond/README.md

 <p align="left">Edit MobileGestalt in iOS 27.0 beta 1 - beta 4!</p>

+> [!WARNING]
+> Some of these tweaks have the potential to brick your device!
+Use at your own risk.

 **Planned:**<br>
 &#45; HouseArrest file browser (iOS 18 - 27?)